-How to set up the batch file to automate using Windows Task Scheduler
+How to set up a batch file to automate using the Windows Task Scheduler

-All the batch files created in the document can be automated using Windows Task Scheduler.
+All the batch files created in the document can be automated using the Windows Task Scheduler.
 Follow these step-by-step instructions:

 1. Start the Windows Task Scheduler and select Create Basic Task...